Find a centre near you... FIND HELP EMAIL US

 Sudbury

 Laura is a champion for children’s mental health.
 A mother of three, Laura knows firsthand the challenges parents face when navigating the mental health system.
-A passionate and compassionate teacher, Laura ensures that all of her students feel safe and welcome in her classroom and in the school.
+A passionate and compassionate teacher, Laura ensures that all her students feel safe and welcome in her classroom and at school.
 She knows that learning happens when children’s social-emotional needs are met.

 The Healing Path